1. Where is the Student Health Center located?

-During the Fall/Spring semester, we have a dermatologist available by appointment only on Thursday mornings.
+During the Fall/Spring semester, we have a dermatologist available by appointment.
 You must be seen by a Student Health Center provider and referred to dermatology.
 This office visit is included in the Student Health Center fee with a $10 co-pay but there may be additional charges for pathology, laboratory and medications.

-Yes, nutrition counseling is now available by appointment on Mondays and Thursdays.
+Yes, nutrition counseling is now available by appointment.
 Please call (775) 784-6598 to set up a nutrition counseling session.
 You must have paid your current health fee to be seen by nutrition.

 Yes, both are available by referral from your primary care Student Health Center provider.
 The cost is $40.00 per hour and $20.00 per half-hour.
 The first session will be one hour and follow-ups are usually 30 minutes.

 9. Can I get lab work done there?

 Yes, we have a full service laboratory.
 We do not fill outside orders from other physicians.